Ben-Faib/wp-smooth-demo/PROJECT_OVERVIEW.md

    Registered in `inc/ajax.php` – both unauthenticated (`wp_ajax_nopriv_*`) and admin (`wp_ajax_*`).
 Useful for dynamic forms, quick-view, etc.

 4. **Elementor Integration**
-   Adds theme styles & swaps nav walker when Elementor Canvas is active so styling stays consistent.
+   Needs to be removed

 ---
-## 5. Working Locally / Deployment
+## 5. Working Locally / Deployment (IF NOT USING SOMETHING LIKE LOCAL BY FLYWHEEL)

 1. **Clone the repo** and run `composer install` at *both* the repo root **and** `app/public`.
 2. Import `app/sql/local.sql` into your local MySQL instance (`wp-smooth-demo` recommended DB name).